“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

-Great Dane puppies at 3 to 6 months, should eat 4 to 8 cups of food daily, divided into three meals.
+Great Dane puppies at 3 to 6 months, should eat 4 to 8 cups of food divided into two meals everyday.
 For Great Danes from 8 to 12 months, feed 6 to 10 cups of food thrice or twice daily.
-Great Danes at 1 to 2 years, eat more than at any other age.
-The Dane at 2 years should eat 8-15 cups of food daily.
+Great Danes at 1 to 2 years, eat more than a dog at any other age.
+The dogs at 2 years should eat 8-15 cups of food daily.
 Which estimates the cost of Great Dane feeding at $100-$150.

-The Great Dane being large breed have a short life span.
+The Great Dane being a large breed has quite short life span.
 At the same time the breed is prone to a number of health risks.
 So it becomes essential to be careful in Great Dane feeding be it a puppy or an adult Great Dane dog.
 Moreover, the nutritional needs for a Great Dane puppy and adult are different from other breeds.
 Be it a small or medium sized dog.
 Even the diet for Great Dane puppy and adult are different form each other.

 The Danes must not be on high end amount till they enter next month and are half way through.
 For instance, if your Great Dane female puppy is 10 weeks old, she would be on 3 cups a day of kibble divided into two or three feedings.

 Many breeds of dogs small in particular, require more energy than the Great Dane.
 Such dogs are more active in that they need more energy per pound in comparison with Great Danes.
 This suggests that quite opposite to general conception of Great Danes, they require lesser food than many other dogs.

 The Great Danes do not demand a lot of physical activity.
 A little exercise would do but only for puppies in addition to walk.
 During the Great Dane puppy’s growth phase it is essential to limit its physical activities.
 Provided that the breed is susceptible to muscle and joint related disorders.